 After the defeat of his cavalry at the Battle of Stirling, the English commander orders his "infantry" to advance.
-Infantry as a word was unknown anywhere in Europe in the thirteenth century.
-The term arose in sixteenth-century Spain, where Royal Princes - or Infantes - were given military commands, and their men became known as Infantería.
-The correct term should have been "Foot."
+Infantry as a word was unknown anywhere in Europe in the 13th century.
+The term arose in 16th-century Spain, where royal princes--or "Infantes"--were given military commands, and their men became known as "Infantería".
+The term the commander should have used was "Foot."

-Wallace is asked to kiss the royal ensign, during his torture, but this is a rose.
-Edward 1 was a Plantagenet king who used the Fleur de Lys as their emblem.
-It was not until the Tudors, nearly 200 years later that the rose was used as a royal ensign.
+Wallace is asked to kiss the royal ensign during his torture, but this is a rose.
+Edward I was a Plantagenet king who used the Fleur de Lys as their emblem.
+It was not until the Tudors, nearly 200 years later, that the rose was used as a royal ensign.

 After Morrison's wedding, the English noble arrives to claim the right of Prima Nocta.
 When Morrison attempts to fight, his bride calms him by whispering in his ear.
 While whispering, she is clearly saying, "It'll be OK".
 The term "OK" was not coined until the mid-19th century.

-At the funeral of William's father, purportedly around 1280, bagpipes are played at the funeral.
+At the funeral of William's father, purportedly around 1280, bagpipes are played.
 William's uncle says they are "playing outlawed tunes on outlawed pipes."
-The bagpipes weren't introduced to Scotland until the early 1300's, and even then they were in a more basic form.
-The "banning" of the pipes wouldn't occur until 1745, more than 250 years after the movie takes place -- and even then, there is some dispute as to whether they were included in the ban as 'instruments of war.'
+Bagpipes weren't introduced to Scotland until the early 1300s, and even then they were in a more basic form.
+The "banning" of the pipes wouldn't occur until 1745, more than 250 years after the movie takes place--and even then there is some dispute as to whether they were included in the ban as "instruments of war".

 After Stephen (the Irish) volunteers to fight in William Wallace's army and says that he came to the right place, he laughs.
 At this moment, we can see that some of his upper molar teeth have modern amalgam fillings.